ethanrutt/ethanrutt_adventofcode_2023/README.md

 ---

-* Hello, this is my conflict1 advent of code
+* Hello, this is my first advent of code
 * I am starting this in the middle of finals week, and also will be out of the country for a good 10 days this month
 * Nevertheless, I'll be attempting to solve some advent of code problems this year!